 Note: The maximum file size that can be uploaded to the EERE Exchange website is 10MB.
 Files in excess of 10MB cannot be uploaded, and hence cannot be submitted for review.
 If a file exceeds 10MB but is still within the maximum page limit specified in the FOA, it must be broken into parts and denoted to that effect.
 For example:

+ControlNumber LeadOrganization Project Part 1

-ControlNumber\LeadOrganization\Project\Part\1 ControlNumber\LeadOrganization\Project\Part\2, etc.
+ControlNumber\LeadOrganization\Project\Part\2, etc.

-C. Content and Form of the Letter of Intent
+C. Content and Form of the Concept Paper